learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 ## Assignment

-Your assignment is to create a student profile for someone sitting at your table.
+Your assignment is to create a student profile for someone in your group.
 By the end of this project, every student should have a profile for themselves that was created by someone else and every student should have created a profile for someone else.
 If you are sitting at a table of four, it might be easiest to pair up.
 If you are sitting at a table of three, it might be easiest to create the profile of the student clockwise to you.
-If you are sitting at a...well you get the picture.

-Now, you might be freaking out and wondering, "Am I making a webapp?!?!"
-Not today — we'll just be working with HTML and file structures.
-You don't need to know Rails, JavaScript, or even Ruby for this project.
-And your classmates and instructors are here to help!

-You'll have about three hours to complete the first section of this lab.
-Use that time to get to know your table, get familiar with git workflows, and re-familiarize yourself with HTML.
-If you feel stuck, ask any instructor for help. **Keep in mind everyone in your table will be pushing to the same repository.**
+You'll have about two hours to complete this lab.
+Use that time to get to know your group members, get familiar with git workflows, and re-familiarize yourself with HTML.
+If you feel stuck, ask any instructor for help. **Keep in mind everyone in your group will be pushing to the same repository.**
 Think about using a workflow with your teammates that will minimize conflicts.